Pipelines

 View Analysis Results

-You can view analysis results on the Analyses page or in the output_folder on the Data page.
+You can view analysis results on the Analyses page or in the output folder on the Data page.

 1. Select a project, and then select the Flow > Analyses page.